Woman Reading By A Paper Bell Shade

 Woman Reading by a Paper Bell Shade c1766 by British Painter Henry Robert Morland (1716 – 1797) was a portrait painter and domestic subject matter painter

-A beautiful genre portrait of a young woman sitting by a Paper Bell Shade lamp reading a book on a night table.
+A beautiful genre portrait of an alluring young woman that is sitting in a chair by a Paper Bell Shade lamp that is attached to night table reading a book by the candlelight of the lamp.

 Info Below From Wikipedia.org